tra38/nanogenmo-2020/output_file.md

 They can also provoke internal conflict within the players as well, even though they are a terrorist organization, or perhaps especially because they are a terrorist organization.
 Many of the Kolat's agents really believe in their cause and don't want to see the Empire fall - they just want to take it over.
 There are also those who are dedicated to the organization first and are willing to do whatever it takes to further the Kolat's cause, even if it means endangering the Empire and the people in it.

 Can they trust anyone who openly associates with the Kolat?
 Does the end justify the means?
 Are there other, less violent, ways of changing the status quo?
-And is their shady contact really loyal to the Kolat, or is he an agent of the Haneti dynasty trying to test their loyalty?
+And is their shady contact really loyal to the Kolat, or is he an agent of the Hantei dynasty trying to test their loyalty?
 These are all questions that can cause great internal conflict within the party, especially since they may need to turn to the Kolat for help on an occasional basis.

 Of course, the Kolat can offer tangible benefits as well.
 You are going to have to deal with their constant demands though.
 Is that a price your players are willing to pay?
 ---